hdgarrood/hdgarrood.github.io/_posts/2015-03-08-announcing-purescript-sequences.md

 operations to be O(n<sup>2</sup>).

 However, `Seq` appears to be slower than native arrays up to some crossover point.
-On my machine, it's around 5,000 elements.
+On my machine, it's around 6,000 elements.
 So this library probably won't give you a speed boost in all cases.
+It also probably won't be worth using if you need to pass arrays back and forth between JavaScript libraries and PureScript code, as converting between the two types is O(n).

+Anyway, enjoy!
+Let me know if it works for you (or even, if it doesn't).